Piano Talk Maintenance Tips Our Services

 Go to Top

 The question of purchasing a new piano from a qualified manufacturer or opting for a restored instrument from a qualified rebuilder is not an easy one to answer.

 The rebuilding of a fine piano such as a Steinway, Knabe, or Mason & Hamlin, by a qualified, competent instrument maker, in some cases, can be far better than a production line piano.
 In a factory, several workers, the majority of which are not trained instrument makers, do their individual jobs.
 It is then the task of the quality control people at the end of the line to make it all work.
 In the case of the fine piano factory, this can, and oftern does, work quite well.

 In the shop of a qualified rebuilder, there are generally one or two trained instrument builders with the task of seeing the job from start to finish.
 If the soundboard installer, who must rib and shape the board, knows the art of tuning and voicing, then the installation of the soundboard is not left to mere mechanics.
 In an analogy, if the individual who makes the automobile fender, will later have to install this item on the final assembly, that person is more apt to make it correctly.

 Cost effectiveness is also a consideration.
 If one owns a fine model grand piano, it is virtually always less expensive to have it remanufactured by a qualified individual, then to replace it.
 Also, qualified instrument rebuilders generally can afford to give more generous guarantees because of their level of control.
-Find more information on the restoration process.

 Please visit our Maintenance Tips page to find helpful suggestions on the care of your instrument.